Last Updated: 12/27/19 | December 27th, 2019

 Resorts cost hundreds (and sometimes thousands) of dollars per night — and that doesn’t even include food!
 To many people, the Maldives is an unreachable dream.

-What if I told you that you can travel to the Maldives without having to stay in high-priced resorts or eating overpriced food?
+What if I told you that you can travel to the Maldives without having to stay in high-priced resorts or eat overpriced food?

-It wasn’t until I had impulse-booked a trip to the island nation that I learned how easy and affordable travel to the Maldives can be.
+It wasn’t until I had impulse-booked a trip to the island nation that I learned how affordable travel to the Maldives can be.
+It won’t be super cheap, of course, but it won’t break the bank either.

 While the Maldives is known for its luxury resorts and over-the-top pampering, it’s also possible to enjoy an affordable trip to this paradise.